U.S. law firm seeks records from Malaysian Airlines, Boeing

-NEW YORK Malaysian Airlines and Boeing Co are facing a potential lawsuit over the Beijing-bound flight that disappeared more than two weeks ago with 239 people on board, according to a law firm representing passengers' families.
+NEW YORK, March 25 Malaysian Airlines and Boeing Co are facing a potential lawsuit over the Beijing-bound flight that disappeared more than two weeks ago with 239 people on board, according to a law firm representing passengers' families.

-A petition for discovery has been filed against Boeing Co (BA.N), manufacturer of the aircraft, and Malaysian Airlines MASM.KL, operator of the plane, Chicago-based Ribbeck Law said in a statement on Tuesday.
+A petition for discovery has been filed against Boeing Co , manufacturer of the aircraft, and Malaysian Airlines , operator of the plane, Chicago-based Ribbeck Law said in a statement on Tuesday.

 The Boeing 777 vanished while flying to Beijing from Kuala Lumpur.
 Malaysia said on Monday that the missing jetliner had crashed into remote seas off Australia, citing satellite data analysis.